Jeson Patrombon

 Jeson Patrombon (born March 27, 1993) is a Filipino tennis player.

 On the junior tour, Patrombon had a career high junior ranking of 9 achieved in January 2011.
 He reached the quarterfinals of the 2011 Australian Open boys' singles event.

-Patrombon has a career high ATP singles ranking of 869 achieved on August 13, 2012.
-He also has a career high ATP doubles ranking of 1063 achieved on October 5, 2015.
+Patrombon has a career high ATP singles ranking of No. 869 achieved on 13 August, 2012 and a career high ATP doubles ranking of 1,063 achieved on 5 October 2015.
 Patrombon has won 1 ITF doubles title.

 Patrombon has represented Philippines at the Davis Cup where he has a W/L record of 5–4.